Ghazyame/Multi-Zone-Highly-Available-cloud-solution/README.md

    - Simulated EC2 failure in Frankfurt (AZ1)
    - Load balancer automatically redirected traffic
 2. **Active-Passive Architecture**
-   - Primary instance failure in Paris triggered Route 53 DNS failover to backup
+   - Primary instance failure in Paris triggered Route 53 DNS failover to a secondary instance

-🎬 Video demos for both scenarios are available in the linked Google Drive folder.
+🎬 Video demonstrations of both scenarios are included in the Google Drive folder.

 ---